 This program provides nurses with essential skills for effective leadership in the current and ever-evolving health care delivery system.
-Students complete core courses and coursework related to the following: organizational theory, principles of leadership and management, communication technology, informatics, innovation strategies, and continuous quality improvement/outcomes evaluation.
-Practicum experiences are tailored to the individual student's specialty focus and career goals.
-Graduate competencies will include interdisciplinary communication and collaboration; resource management; innovation; community/population-based care delivery; and health care program implementation, coordination, and outcomes evaluation.
+Students complete core courses and coursework related to the following: organizational theory; principles of leadership and management; interprofessional collaboration; health care informatics; innovation strategies; human resources management; finance and economics; quality improvement and safety.
+Clinical experiences are tailored to the individual student's specialty focus and career goals.
 Graduates possess knowledge and skills to facilitate leadership roles in multiple urban and rural health care settings.

 Frequently Asked Questions

 What is the role of a Nurse Leader?

 Nurse leaders influence others toward goal attainment.
 The role of today's nurse leader includes several fundamental elements including: vision, communication skills, change, stewardship, and developing and renewing followers.
 Guiding change is a significant aspect of the nurse leader's role.
 It involves establishing a direction, aligning people through empowerment, and motivating and inspiring them toward producing useful change.
 Today's nurse leaders must also be skilled in the management roles necessary to succeed in the health care industry.
 Nurse leaders must fulfill the management functions of planning, budgeting, organizing, staffing, problem solving, and controlling complexity to produce predictability and order.

 Who can apply for the Allen College Leadership Program?